Wigan Athletic on Saturday 2nd November 2019 at 12:45

 In this part of the world, they make the best meat and potato pies, other pies and hot dogs are on sale.

-Haigh Hall and Country Park (WN1 1N) is a Georgian Hall set in 250 acres of woodlands.
-It has country trails, a 15-inch gauge railway, a model village, children’s rides, crazy golf, high ropes, walled gardens, and stables centre with a café, information centre, craft gallery and its own brewery.
+Haigh Hall and Country Park (WN1 1N) is a Georgian Hall in 250 acres of woodlands.
+It has country trails, a 15-inch gauge railway, a model village, crazy golf, high ropes, walled gardens, and stables centre with a café, information centre and craft gallery.

-Wigan’s heritage is told in the newly opened Museum of Wigan Life in the old reference library (WN1 1NU), which was used by George Orwell when researching ‘The Road to Wigan Pier’.
+Museum of Wigan Life (WN1 1NU), was used by George Orwell when researching ‘The Road to Wigan Pier’.
 The Museum recounts Roman settlements, Civil War battles, industrial heritage and local social history.

-Located at Wigan Pier (WN1 1BA), The Trencherfield Mill Engine at 2,500 horse power is thought to be the world’s largest working mill steam engine.
-It’s regularly steamed and is free for visitors every Sunday (11am-11.45am and 1pm-1.45pm). you can watch a demonstration, learn of the engine’s past.
+Hoping to re-open in late 2019, the Trencherfield Mill Engine (WN1 1BA) at 2,500 horse power is thought to be the world’s largest working mill steam engine.
+It’s regularly steamed and is free for visitors.

-The stadium has a large bar for away fans.
-It serves food and drink, and has large screens showing Sky Sports.
+The stadium has a large marquee bar for away fans, which serves food and drink, with screens showing Sky.